 Post-approval clinical trials, sometimes referred to as "Phase 4" clinical trials, may be conducted after initial marketing approval.
 These clinical trials are used to gain additional experience from the treatment of patients in the intended therapeutic indication, particularly for long-term safety follow-up.
-The FDA recommends that sponsors observe subjects for potential gene therapy-related delayed adverse events for a 15-year period, including a minimum of five years of annual examinations followed by ten years of annual queries, either in person or by questionnaire, of study subjects.
+The FDA recommends that sponsors observe subjects for potential gene therapy-related delayed adverse events for a 15-year period following exposure to the investigational product, including a minimum of five years of annual examinations followed by ten years of annual queries, either in person or by questionnaire, of study subjects.